datadave/GADS9-NYC-Spring2014-Lectures/lessons/lesson01_intro_to_data_science/lab_01a.md

 Add a pull request.
 This is the actual submission of your work.
 You can do this on github by finding your branch and clicking "Create pull request."
 Developers, feel free to use some command line tool for this if you prefer it.

-We'll be using the <a href="https://help.github.com/articles/using-pull-requests#fork--pull">Fork and Pull git model</a>.
+Again, a link to github documentation on the <a href="https://help.github.com/articles/using-pull-requests#fork--pull">Fork and Pull git model</a>.

 ## Next Steps